coldmayo/KlaudOS/README.md

 You can download the latest version of KlaudOS <a href="https://github.com/coldmayo/KlaudOS/releases">here</a>.

-## Contact Me!
+## Contact Me

-If you liked KlaudOS, it would be cool if you emailed me at <wallachmayas@gmail.com> and tell me anything.
+If you liked KlaudOS, it would be cool if you emailed me at <wallachmayas@gmail.com> and told me anything you want me to know.

 ## Credits